-Ohi Ware Amber Glazed Long Plates, Set of 3SOLD OUT
+Ohi Ware Amber Glazed Long Plates, Set of 3ARCHIVED

 Long plates set of three, produced in Ohi Village (currently Ohi Town, Kanazawa City) during the late Edo period.
 It shows straight grooves adorn both the front and back surfaces, while wavy grooves filled with the glaze embellish the edges.
 The plate is generously coated with an amber glaze, which exhibits a remarkable sense of transparency, resulting in beautiful glaze pools throughout.